Special Power Of Attorney (Also Specific POA): Calgary & Edmonton, Alberta

 Understanding (Specific) Special Power of Attorneys

 People in Alberta hear the word power of attorney and they usually understand that it is a document to let someone sign or make decisions on your behalf.
 Many clients are concerned to give to much power to one person with respect to their own affairs.
-The solution may be a specific power of attorney or special power of attorney.
-This type of power of attorney gives special or specific powers to someone.
-Both a specific and a special power of attorney only give limited powers to your attorney.
+The solution may be a specific or special power of attorney.
+This type of document gives special or specific powers to someone else to make decisions for you.
+Both a specific and a special power of attorney only give limited powers to the person you pick to act for you.
 The specific or special power of attorney can be as focused and limited as you want it to be.
-If you still need more information after reading this, call the lawyers at Kahane Law Office in Calgary for more help.
-403-225-8810.
+If you still need more information after reading this, call the lawyers at Kahane Law Office in both Calgary (403-225-8810) and Edmonton(780-571-8463).

 Why Use A Special Power of Attorney

-A special power of attorney is used when you have a specific matter that you need someone to act on your behalf for.
+A special power of attorney is a good tool when you have a specific matter that you need someone to act on your behalf for.
 Frequently, a special power of attorney is used when the person who has to act, make a decision or sign paperwork is not available.
 This occurs when the person giving the POA is:

 Types of limits on a Special POA

-There are two types of limits generally set for a specific or special power of attorney.
-These two limits are generally related to:
+No limits exist for how specific you set the controls in these documents.
+However, typically two types of limits frequently set controls for a specific or special power of attorney.
+For example, these two limits are generally related to:

-Time limits can be set in a special POA.
+Time limits or duration frequently form a part of the controls in a special POA.
 In these situations the POA may be general as to a wide range of powers a person has.
 This special power of attorney may then limit for how long the attorney has that power for.
-For example, if the person giving the power will be on vacation for a week, the special power of attorney may be specifically set to only be valid for that specific one week period.
+For example, if the person giving the power will be on vacation for a week, this type of document may be specifically set to only be valid for that specific one week period.

 Legal Limits To A Power of Attorney

 There are also legal limits to any power of attorney.
-For example, your attorney cannot sign a will for you.
-They also cannot use your power of attorney to make decisions for someone who gave you power of attorney for themselves.
+For example, your attorney lacks a legal ability to sign a will for you.
+They also cannot use the powers granted to them to make decisions for someone who gave you power of attorney for themselves.
 It is important to talk to a lawyer to fully understand what you can and cannot do with a POA so that you do not become unavailable with the false sense that everything is taken care of.
+Improperly using one often leads to personal liability to the person make the decisions.

 Power Limits of A Special Power of Attorney